freenas/freenas-docs/userguide/sharing.rst

    +-------------+----------------+--------------------------------------------------------------------------------------------------------+

-It is recommended to always associate extents to targets in a 1:1 manner, even though the GUI will allow multiple extents to be associated with the same target.
+It is recommended to always associate extents to targets in a one-to-one manner, even though the GUI will allow multiple extents to be associated with the same target.

+.. note:: Each LUN entry has :guilabel:`Edit` and :guilabel:`Delete`
+   buttons for modifying the settings or deleting the LUN entirely.
+   A verification popup appears when the :guilabel:`Delete` button is clicked.
+If an initiator has an active connection to the LUN, it is indicated in red text.
+It is recommended to clear initiator connections to a LUN before deleting it.

-Once iSCSI has been configured, don't forget to start it in :menuselection:`Services --> Control Services`.
+After iSCSI has been configured, remember to start it in :menuselection:`Services --> Control Services`.
 Click the red :guilabel:`OFF` button next to iSCSI.
 After a second or so, it will change to a blue :guilabel:`ON`, indicating that the service has started.

+.. note: Entries can be deleted here.

 #ifdef truenas